Astral1119/sheets-wiki-data/docs/Array.md

   - datatype
 ---

-Arrays are any *m* by *n* grid of contiguous values where *m* is the number of rows and *n* is the number of columns in the array.
-Within an array, one can have any other kind of data type, including multiple different types.
-You can also think of arrays as a collection of cells arranged into a rectangle.
+Arrays represent any *m* by *n* grid of contiguous values, where *m* is the number of rows and *n* is the number of columns.
+Each cell in an array can contain any data type, including mixed types.
+Conceptually, an array is a rectangular collection of cells.

 All rows of an array must share the same number of columns, and all columns must share the same number of rows.